Contributor, Benzinga

 If you’re looking for the best budget app, you know you can choose from an endless number of options available for download.
 But which ones warrant space on your phone?
 Budgeting software has to bring more perks than just organizing your personal finances to make our list.
 The best budget app takes into account the way you live and your financial situation in order to take up your precious phone space.

-Benzinga’s compiled a list to help you decide which budgeting software fits your needs, along with some additional tips to help you identify a good budget app when you see one.
+Benzinga’s compiled a list of apps to help you decide which budgeting software fits your needs, along with some additional tips to help you identify a good budget app when you see one.

-Benzinga has compiled a list of the best budget apps based on the criteria above.
+Benzinga has compiled a list of the best budget apps to help you find the one most suited to your needs.
 While each app has its ups and downs, remember that the app you choose should suit your budget and situation.
 The list starts with Acorns; it can help you save pennies and invest.
 However, you might also want to look further for more resources depending on where you find yourself financially.

 Take a look, download the apps, compare and take control of your monthly budget.